bharathkedari/https-github.com-a3cipher-CEH/definitions/definitions_S.md

 Links
 - [https://github.com/aboul3la/Sublist3r](https://github.com/aboul3la/Sublist3r)

+## Supervisory Control and Data Acquisition
+Supervisory control and data acquisition (SCADA) is a control system architecture comprising computers, networked data communications and graphical user interfaces for high-level supervision of machines and processes.

 ## Switch
 A network switch (also called switching hub, bridging hub, and, by the IEEE, MAC bridge) is networking hardware that connects devices on a computer network by using packet switching to receive and forward data to the destination device.